SciML/SciMLStyle/README.md

 If you truly want mutable global style behaviour you may want to look into mutable containers or closures.

 ### Type-stable and Type-grounded code is preferred wherever possible

+Type-stable and type-grounded code helps the compiler create not only more optimized code, but also faster to compile code.
+Always keep containers well-typed, functions specializing on the approrpiate arguments, and types concrete.

 ### Numerical functionality should use the appropriate generic numerical interfaces